The 10 Most Unhealthy Fast-Food Items on America's Menu

 In other words, diners have a choice about whether or not they eat something with almost a full day's allotment of sodium in one item.

-> Calories (pct. daily diet): 900 (35%)
+2. Subway 12-inch Italian B.M.T> Calories (pct. daily diet): 900 (35%)

 > Saturated Fat: 16g